sergiocazzolato/snappy-qa-jobs/README.md

 ##### Running individual tests

 It is occasionally useful to re-run a specific test (or set of tests), or skip a test.
-This is supported by SPREAD_TESTS and SKIP_TESTS variables passed to the scripts along with the standard variables, e.g.
+This is supported by SPREAD_TESTS and SPREAD_TESTS_SKIP variables passed to the scripts along with the standard variables, e.g.
     SPREAD_TESTS=external:ubuntu-core-16-arm-64:tests/main/interfaces-hostname-control,external:ubuntu-core-16-arm-64:tests/main/snap-logs
-    SKIP_TESTS=tests/main/revert-devmode
+    SPREAD_TESTS_SKIP=tests/main/revert-devmode

 ##### Notes